 The average price is just a starting point.
 Your final quote will be customized based on several important factors that are unique to your health and treatment goals.
 Everything from the materials used for your new smile to your current jawbone health will play a role.
 Understanding these variables will help you see exactly what you’re paying for and why the investment is worthwhile.
 Let’s look at the five main elements that determine your final cost.

-The Materials Used
+The Type of Materials Used

 The material used for your new teeth, or bridge, is a key factor in the overall cost.
 High-end materials like zirconia are the gold standard.
 Zirconia is incredibly strong, resistant to chipping and staining, and has a translucent quality that looks just like natural teeth.
 While it costs more upfront than older materials like acrylic, its durability and lifelike appearance make it a superior long-term investment.
 Choosing a premium material ensures your new smile will be both beautiful and built to last for years to come.